Disintermediation: Examples

 Notable examples of disintermediation include Dell and Apple, which sell many of their systems direct-to-consumer—thus bypassing traditional retail chains, having succeeded in creating brands well recognized by customers, profitable and with continuous growth.

 In the automotive industry

-Tesla avoids using dealers as middlemen by offering their own outlets, which have only a few vehicles for display and test driving; customers complete their full purchase online.
+As of 2013, Tesla avoided using dealers as middlemen by offering their own outlets, which have only a few vehicles for display and test driving; customers complete their full purchase online.
 This approach allowed Tesla to raise auto gross profit by about 34%.
 This strategy also allows Tesla to control more of its customers' experience and build online community.
-Following Tesla's success, two other automotive brands, Audi and General Motors, decided to start trials of direct sales in 2012 and 2013 respectively.
+Following Tesla's success, two other automotive brands, Audi and General Motors decided to start trials of direct sales in 2012 and 2013 respectively.